 Not only are these bead materials visually appealing, but they are also available in a variety of presentation styles.

-The differences between the different presentations are primarily in terms of cost, not necessarily in terms of the quality of the information provided.
+There are differences between the different presentations.
+These are primarily in terms of cost, not necessarily in terms of the quality of the information provided.

 Take a look at a few different variations of the golden beads set.